Be the first to know about our latest posts.

 Upskilling Your Team

-Another way innovation consultant delivers value to clients is by developing their teams.
+Another way innovation consultants deliver value to clients is by developing their teams.
 Employees are any company’s most valuable resource.
 They just may need support, which often occurs due to a skills gap.
 Consultants can identify what roles need new training, which, in turn, can generate more innovation.

 One example is companies that want to implement agile software development.
 Agile transformation relies on a set of principles from the Agile Manifesto.
-It’s a shift away from waterfall approaches and embraces flexibility, collaboration, and transparency to iterate faster and better.
+It’s a shift from waterfall approaches, embracing flexibility, collaboration, and transparency to iterate faster and better.

 Staff may know about agile in theory but need additional support to make this transition.
 An innovation consultant can create a plan to upskill teams, removing the roadblocks to transformation.